 The Murrin Loop Trail, just outside Squamish, British Columbia, is an awesome shorter hike that offers incredible views from Quercus Viewpoint.
 We are always big fans of hikes that are relatively easy but have great payoffs.
 This Murrin Provincial Park hike is perfect for enjoying the sunset from the top and allowing you to be back in the car park before the light completely disappears.

 This trail winds upwards through the forest and up to Quercus Viewpoint, where you have beautiful views of Howe Sound and the surrounding mountains.
 Depending on the route you take, there are also some fun technical sections for you to tackle on the trail as well.
+This is also one of our favourite winter hikes near Vancouver and can be completed all year round.

 Disclaimer – This post may contain affiliate links, meaning we receive a small commission if you make a purchase at NO extra cost to you.
 This will never impact our reviews and we only recommend products and services we firmly believe in.
 Thanks for your support!